 1. Check yourself

-Reflect upon your behaviour.
+However, besides talking to your wife about intimacy, you must also reflect upon your behavior.
 Try to remember if you did something to make your partner uncomfortable or upset.
 This may have led to a lack of intimacy.
 You can also ask your partner if you have caused them discomfort in any way.
-If you have hurt them, you cannot blame them for not wanting intimacy.
+If you have hurt your partner in some way, you cannot blame them for not wanting intimacy. it’s imperative you aplogize sincerely for hruting them.

 2. Get a change of space